Vercel / Next.js

 vercel env rm INCEPTION_API_KEY

-Or remove it from the Vercel dashboard under Settings > Environment Variables.
+Or remove them from the Vercel dashboard under Settings > Environment Variables.

 Your site reverts to its default behavior on the next deployment.
 No residual code runs at the edge.